 The health and safety of students, including child protection, continue to be strong features of the school.
 However, the care, guidance and support has declined.
-This is due to the fact that although there is a Special Educational Needs coordinator, (SENCo), this person is currently deployed as a class teacher to cover a long-term absence.
+This is due to the fact that although there is a Special Educational Needs coordinator, (SENCo), this person is currently deployed as a class teacher to cover a longterm absence.
 The school is recruiting for a SENCo to take up the post from September 2022.
 The systems for identifying students of determination (SoD), as well as those who may be gifted or talented, are not robust.
 Currently, there are no formally identified SoD's in the school but there are students who are recognized by the school, as having special educational needs.

 Since the previous inspection, a new principal and two new vice-principals have been appointed.
 They have clear ideas about how to take the school forward and what needs to be done for improvements to be evident.
 The impact of their work is beginning to be seen in the improvement in achievement in both Arabic as a first and second language in the senior high phase.
 Leaders are harnessing technology to keep samples of student work to aid them in monitoring a broader range of evidence.
 Leaders are providing more regular professional development for teachers.
 However, this could be extended to teaching assistants to support them in helping teachers secure more rapid progress for students, including those with special educational needs.
 Governors have advanced plans to improve the resources and facilities by providing a new school.
-However, governors do not have a thorough understanding of the school's priorities for improvement to enable them to monitor the school adequately and hold senior leaders to account.
-The school has good capacity to improve because, in conversation and discussion, senior leaders are clear about what the school needs to do to improve and how to achieve these improvements.
+However, governors do not have a thorough understanding of the school's priorities for improvement to enable them to monitor the school adequately and hold senior leaders are clear about what the school needs to do to improve and how to achieve these improvements.